Avery2/Abortion-Data-Exploration/README.md

 ### Initial Question

-Given this survey data, what different demographics are in favor of and against abortion?
+Given this survey data, what different demographics tend to be in favor of or against abortion?

 ## Why am I having parsing errors?